 Around 12m British households – 44% – have a pet.
+There are over 12.5 million dogs and over 10.8 million cats residing in the UK.
 However, stats from 2019 show that the RSPCA was taking in as many as 17,500 animals to wildlife centres, and investigated over 90,000 animal cruelty complaints.
 While they did find homes for over 39,000 new animals, the numbers coming in are simply staggering.

 Indeed, UK charitable body Battersea posted an interesting message in March 2020: pet rehoming figures were soaring.
 While their story of over 150 cats and dogs being rehomed across the UK during the COVID-19 pandemic, showed that there was already a paucity of ownership.

 The British problem – raining cats and dogs